sinanmohd/namescale/README.md

 </details>

-Set up namescale in your `configuration.nix`, here host is the tailnet ip address assigned to your node running namescale.
+Set up namescale in your `configuration.nix`

 ```nix
 { ... }: {